 8. Create alliances

 Creating strategic alliances is key to any onboarding process.
 Finding your way around the sub text of any new organisational culture is important.
 Very often there are back door ways of doing things that as a newbie you won’t know.
 So whether it’s how to get a jump on office supplies, IT issues solved quickly, or key decisions made, then forming alliances with others will be useful.
-This can be from knowing who the janitor is to accepting help and support from Businessman-introducing-t-007reports and colleagues.
+This can be from knowing who the janitor is to accepting help and support from reports and colleagues.

 Additionally cultivate a mentor either officially or unofficially, someone who can show you the ropes.
 Maybe invest in a coach which can be privately supported or by your company.
 This will depend on your seniority.
 Some new hires have strong support networks in their sector or general friendship groups or networks.
 Others rely on family members.